 As part of my self-improvement journey, I have been trying to prioritize my time for the activities that provide me with learning and growth, over the activities that aren’t really providing me anything.
 What I mean is, I am trying to find more time for reading, getting outdoors, cooking, blogging, etc. And trying to watch less TV, sleep in all morning, sit on my phone for two hours, etc.

-So today, I wanted to put together 8 ways I have been trying to prioritize my time as a twenty-something, who is trying to live a life of self-improvement!
+So today, I wanted to put together the 8 ways I have been trying to prioritize my time in order to improve myself and my life.

 I have always been a reader.
 But as I got older reading became one of those things that is easily pushed aside when I am busy.
 Reading 1 book was now taking me twice if not three times as long to finish, because I wouldn’t pick it up for days at a time.
 One day I was reading a book I was really into.
 I couldn’t put it down.
-(PS – it was The Girl On the Train – check it out here).
 I ended up finishing it in just a few days, and I thought to myself how did I do that?
 Well instead of catching up on my Netflix shows for a few nights.
 I read my book.
 Instead of sitting on Instagram before bed, I was reading.

 So you see, it’s all about priorities.
 We have the time, we’re just using it elsewhere, and on things that may not be benefiting us!